Click here to Skip to main content

 Ela compiler uses a recursive descend to process the AST and generate the appropriate byte code instructions.
 Besides that, it also generates debug information that is used in such tasks as generation of exception stack traces.

 Basically, the compiler is responsible for plenty of things - it calculates the size of the evaluation stack, the size of the "heap" used to store non-temporary objects.
-Also, Ela supports lexical scope like C or Haskell, and that is what the Ela compiler does as well - it tracks the declarations of variables, allows variables from enclosing scopes to shadow each other, and so on.
+Also, Ela supports lexical scope like C or Haskell, and that is what the Ela compiler does as well - it tracks declarations of names, allows names from enclosing scopes to shadow each other, and so on.

 Ela byte code (called EIL) contains approximately one hundred instructions and is somewhat inspired by MSIL.
 However, unlike MSIL which is more or less an object-oriented assembly language, EIL doesn't provide any specific support for OOP, but favors functional paradigm instead, and providers a set of high-level instructions that can be used to create closures, treat functions as first class values, etc.